laiyutong/AWS/Academy/Guided Lab/Creating a Virtual Private Cloud/README.md

 An internet gateway serves two purposes:<br>
 <ul><li>To provide a target in route tables that connects to the internet
 <li>To perform network address translation (NAT) for instances that were assigned public IPv4 addresses</li></ul>
-In this task, you will create an internet gateway so that internet traffic can access the public subnet.
+In this task, you will create an internet gateway so that internet traffic can access the public subnet.<br><br>

+12.In the left navigation pane, choose Internet Gateways.<br>
 <img src="https://i.imgur.com/OPW3fV2.png" width=60%><br>
 <img src="https://i.imgur.com/QG6bhOK.png" width=60%><br>
 <img src="https://i.imgur.com/HSMRj4Y.png" width=60%><br>